 Not very successfully.
 It is easy enough to teach a horse to do both a spin and a turnaround.
 But reining and reined cow horse require two different types of movement and body carriage.
 One horse cannot be successful and win at both events.

 Click here to see a video of a reined cow horse who demonstrates the more upright carriage of the vaquero cow horse.
 Video includes a commentary from an AQHA judge.

-Click here to see a lovely video of a reining horse who is actually cousin to my mare several times removed.
-It clearly demonstrates the lower profile of the reining horse.
+Click here to see a lovely video of a reining horse that clearly demonstrates the lower profile of the reining horse.